praveens-git-bit/LAB364Modernize-data-estate-MS-Fabric-Azure-Databricks-and-AI-Foundry/exercise3.md

    >**Note:** It will take approximately **5-6 minutes** to start the compute session.
 Please wait for some time.

+   >**Note:** If any `session status started: WARNING: pinecone 6.0.2 does not provide the extra async` appears please ignore and continue.

    ![35_1.png](media/35_1.png)

 9. Scroll down to the **lookup** node in the Prompt flow graph and click on it.